psycedelicAI/high-security-facility-concept/docs/operations/master-watcher-operations-model.md

 - which guard received the task
 - which device received the assignment
 - which door or passage was affected
+- which calibration state was active
+- whether the information was confirmed, inferred, or predicted

 ---